pgustafs/echonote/CONTAINER.md

 # 5. Verify services are ready
-podman logs echonote-backend          # Should see "Uvicorn running" podman logs echonote-celery-worker    # Should see "celery@echonote ready" podman exec echonote-redis redis-cli ping  # Should return "PONG"
+podman logs echonote-backend          # Should see "Uvicorn running" podman logs echonote-celery-worker    # Should see "celery@echonote ready" podman logs echonote-celery-beat      # Should see "beat: Starting..." podman exec echonote-redis redis-cli ping  # Should return "PONG"

 # 6. Access the application